-I’m dreamin’ of a pre-Covid Christmas just like the ones I used to know.
-If you’re anything like me, you’re probably longing to sip on cozy cups of hot cocoa as you get festive at Mickey’s Very Merry Christmas Party or munch on something seasonal as you eat your way through the Epcot Festival of the Holidays.
+I’m dreamin’ of a Walt Disney World Christmas just like the ones I used to know.
+Sing with me now!
+If you’re anything like us, you’re probably longing to sip on cozy cups of hot cocoa as you get festive at Mickey’s Very Merry Christmas Party or munch on something seasonal as you eat your way through Epcot’s International Festival of the Holidays.

-Well, fellow Disney Worlds, we must be on the nice list this year because, while there are some adjustments, there is a lot to look forward to.
-So, grab your ugly Christmas sweater and a mug of hot cocoa as we go over the list (I’ve checked it twice) of all the things you can do during a Disney World Christmas trip in 2021.
+Well, fellow Disney fans, we must be on the nice list this year because there’s a lot to look forward to at Walt Disney World this holiday season.
+So, grab your ugly Christmas sweater and your favorite candy cane to snack on as we go over the list (we’ve checked it twice) of all the things you can do during a Disney World Christmas trip in 2022.
+(Updated November 20, 2022)

 Things to Know for Christmas at Disney World

-At Disney, jolly trappings like Christmas trees, garland and twinkle lights are some of the stars of the season.
-If you’re planning on visiting Disney World over the holidays this year, keep in mind that Disney World Christmas decorations tend to be up sometime around the beginning of November.
+At Christmas time, Disney World cast members deck the halls with jolly trappings like trees, garland and twinkle lights.
+If you’re planning on visiting The Most Magical Place on Earth over the holidays this year, keep in mind that Walt Disney World Christmas decorations tend to go up sometime around the beginning of November.

-Even once the special events end, things stay pretty festive around the parks and resorts through the first week of January.
-(Do you love to look at the holiday trimmings as much as I do?
-Then, make a plan to see them all with the help of my Disney World Christmas decorations guide).
+Even once Christmas ends, things stay pretty festive around the parks and resorts through the first week of January.
+(Do you love to look at the holiday trimmings as much as we do?
+Then, make a plan to see them all with the help of our Disney World Christmas decorations guide.)

 Eating at Disney World During the Holidays